JJWRoeloffs/autobi_py/README.md

 # AuToBI-py

-A python wrapper and interfacing library around AuToBI that I wrote for my Batcholor's thesis.
+A Python wrapper and interfacing library around [AuToBI](https://github.com/AndrewRosenberg/AuToBI) that I wrote for my Bachelor's thesis.
 AuToBI is effectively the only publically available system for the automatic generation of prosody transcriptions, created by Andrew Rosenberg for his PhD in 2012.

-Modern research uses AuToBI as a baseline, but rarely interfaces with it directly (and when they do, they do so via the commandline with all limitations that come with that, such as [AASP](https://github.com/UUDigitalHumanitieslab/AASP)), as modern tooling generally uses Python over Java.
+Modern research uses AuToBI as a baseline but rarely interfaces with it directly (and when they do, they do so via the command line with all limitations that come with that, such as [AASP](https://github.com/UUDigitalHumanitieslab/AASP)), as modern tooling generally uses Python over Java.

-AuToBI_py provides a simple python interface for AuToBI's feature generation systems, as well as the parts of AuToBI that are available from the commandline.
-Please check out the [README of the python library](https://github.com/JJWRoeloffs/autobi_py/blob/master/python/README.md) for documentation of this library.
+AuToBI_py provides a simple Python interface for AuToBI's feature generation systems, as well as the parts of AuToBI that are available from the command line.
+Please check out the [README of the Python library](https://github.com/JJWRoeloffs/autobi_py/blob/master/python/README.md) for the Python documentation.

 The project consists of three parts.
-AuToBI itself, which had to be forked and slightly rewritten to be able to provide the interface, an adapter that provides the interface in a JVM language, and a python library that uses py4j to interface with this JVM API and provide a cleaner python API.
+AuToBI itself, which had to be forked and slightly rewritten to be able to provide the interface, an adapter that provides the JVM interface in Scala, and a python library that uses py4j to interface with this adapter and provide a cleaner python API.

 ## AuToBI

 The AuToBI system for automatically generating prosody transcriptions, released under the Apache2 license.
 Only slightly modified for this version.
-There are two major changes to the original: the migration from Apache Ant to sbt, which is used for better cross-compiling, and the migration from java 6 to java 20, which was needed for loading the code into python.
+There are two major changes to the original: the migration from Apache Ant to sbt, which is used for better cross-compiling, and the migration from Java 6 to Java 20, which was needed for loading the code into Python.
 Despite all these changes, the functional behavior should be identical to the original.

 Build with sbt: